benjaminmah/personal-portfolio/public/blog/picking-up-graphic-design-again.md

 Lately, life's been feeling a bit stagnant, so I decided to pick up graphic design again.
 By "again", I mean revisiting my hobby during the pandemic.
 Spending so much time indoors led me to start a basketball Instagram page, where I designed my own graphics featuring stats and fun facts.
 You can actually still find it [here](https://instagram.com/dunkerdistrict) (but I archived most of the posts a while back and forgot the login information 💀).

 This time, I wanted to start fresh.
-Instead of sticking to basketball, I let my creative expression take control and decided to create posters about whatever inspires me.
-Music, movies, random things I find pretty/cool - it's been a lot fo fun exploring this new creative outlet.
+Instead of sticking to basketball, I let my creative expression take control and decided to create posters about anything on my mind.
+Music, movies, random things I find pretty/cool - it's been a lot of fun despite all the learning I've been doing!

 So far, I've created 5 posters, but I plan to continue keep making more.
 You can check out my work [here](https://instagram.com/hhybin), and if you like what you see or have feedback, don't hesitate to reach out and let me know!
 Also taking requests so don't be shy :)